IndrekHaav/photoprism-debian/README.md

 $ sudo systemctl enable photoprism
 ```

-If all went well, you should be able to open `http://YOUR-IP-HERE:2342` in a web browser and see the PhotoPrism interface and log in as `admin` with the password set in the `.env` file.
+If all went well, you should be able to open `http://YOUR-IP-HERE:2342` in a web browser and see the PhotoPrism interface.
+Log in as "admin" with the password set in the `.env` file.

 ### Troubleshooting